 Sony A9 versus Canon 5D Mark III

-The Sony Alpha A9 and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in April 2017 and March 2012.
+The Sony Alpha A9 and the Canon EOS 5D Mark III are two professional cameras that were revealed to the public, respectively, in April 2017 and March 2012.
 The A9 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 22.1 MP.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A9) and the Canon EF Lens Catalog (5D Mark III).
 Mirrorless cameras, such as the Sony A9, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.